jekyllgrim/ZScript_Basics/12_Weapons_Overlays_PSprite.md

 2. make sure the player has as the command `use QuickPunchController` bound to a key.

-The latter can be done by [adding a weapon section in the KEYCONF lump](https://zdoom.org/wiki/CCMDs:Customization#weaponsection), such as:
+The latter can be done by [adding a key section in the KEYCONF lump](https://zdoom.org/wiki/CCMDs:Customization#addkeysection), such as:

 ```csharp
 // The name in quotation marks is a display name that will